-CBD is available in abundance in hemp material that is legal and accessible according to federal law.
-Extracting CBD is the first step to making many of the Delta-8-THC products on the market today.
+CBD (cannabidiol) is available in abundance in hemp material that is federally legal and accessible.
+Extracting cannabidiol is the first step to making many of the Delta-8-THC products on the market today.

-Before Delta-8-THC can be made from CBD, the CBD needs to be extracted from legal hemp material, usually using hemp flowers or hemp biomass (meaning the entire hemp plant).
-There are a variety of different extraction methods that can be used, but they all share a similar first step: Decarboxylation.
+Before Delta-8-THC can be made, CBD needs to be extracted from legal hemp material, usually using hemp flowers or hemp biomass (meaning the entire hemp plant).
+There are a variety of different methods that can be used for extracting Delta-8, but they all share a similar first step: Decarboxylation.

 The decarboxylation process, commonly called “decarbing,” involves heating the hemp material to precise temperatures.
-Heat converts CBDa to CBD, which helps boost the CBD content.
+Heat converts CBDa to CBD, which helps boost the potency of the extracted material.

-After the material has been decarbed to increase the CBD content, one (or a combination) of various extraction methods can be used to remove the CBD material from the dried plant material.
+After the material has been decarbed, one (or a combination) of various methods can be used to remove the CBD material from the dried plant material.